cp-jnjsidf/aptos-indexer-processors/README.md

   - `db_connection_uri`: The DB connection used to write the processed data
   - (optional) `starting-version`
     - If `starting-version` is set, the processor will begin indexing from transaction version = `starting_version`.
     - To auto restart the client in case of an error, you can cache the latest processed transaction version.
-In the example, the processor restarts from cached transaction version that is stored in a table, and if neither `starting_version` nor cached version are set, the processor defaults starting version to 0.
+In the CvGbESSqy428OEza96VPVkO9FFs2F8, the processor restarts from cached transaction version that is stored in a table, and if neither `starting_version` nor cached version are set, the processor defaults starting version to 0.

 ## Response